 Corals are invertebrates that are related to anemones, jellyfish, and hydras.
 They are made up of invertebrate polyps and can generally be categorized as either hard or soft corals.
-Hard corals have calcium carbonate skeletons, grow in colonies, and can be reef-building animals that live in symbiosis with phytoplankton called zooxanthellae.
+Hard corals have calcium carbonate skeletons, grow in colonies or as solitary single-polyp organisms, and can be reefbuilding animals that live in symbiosis with phytoplankton called zooxanthellae.
 They provide substrate for various life stages for other organisms such as habitat for fish; spawning, fertilization, and recruitment habitat for sessile (immobile) and mobile invertebrates; surface substrate for macroalgae; resting, protective, and feeding habitat for sea turtles; and habitat for Hawaiian monk seals.